 REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING?
-COMMUNITIES 1.
-Proposals which address an identified local need or requirement for specialist housing accessible and adaptable homes for older people and/or other vulnerable members of the community who have an established local connection, and require care and assistance homes that can be adapted to meet their needs over their lifetime, will be encouraged. permitted where: a) it cannot be provided within the existing housing stock, including through the appropriate subdivision and adaptation of existing dwellings in accordance with HC-D14 or from sites/buildings already with planning permission; 2. b) pProposals for will be permitted where: a) they are in accordance with clause 2 of HC-S1, more than one dwelling unit of local needs affordable housing and any principal residence market housing provide for an identified need or requirement for specialist housing permitted in accordance with HC-D1 or HC-D2; and where and with HC-D1 or HC-D2 as appropriate. b) the dwelling size is in accords with HC-S2; c) i) it they will be integrated into the local community to enable access to required services and facilities; d) they are constructed in accordance with Building Regulations Requirement M4(2) (accessible and adaptable dwellings) or M4(3) (wheelchair user dwellings) regulations and they accord with Policy HC-S2, clauses 3 or 4 as appropriate; and ii) it is built to standards and to a size in accordance with HC-S2; and e) iii) subdivision, adaptation or conversion work accords with CE-S5.
-3. 2.
-A planning obligation will be secured to ensure that the occupancy of specialist accessible and adaptable housing is confined in perpetuity to a local person (and their dependents) who has a minimum period of a total of 10 years permanent residence within parishes in the National Park and where permission is granted, a Principal Residence Occupancy condition will be attached in accordance with HC-S2.
-4. The planning obligation will allow, where properties become vacant, and where no person in need of specialist housi by the Government's introduction of new Technical Housing Standards. remove the original meaning of the policy.
+COMMUNITIES Proposals which address an identified local need or requirement for specialist housing accessible and adaptable homes for older people and/or other vulnerable members of the community who have an established local connection, and require care and assistance homes that can be adapted to meet their needs over their lifetime, will be encouraged, permitted where: a) it cannot be provided within the existing housing stock, including through the appropriate subdivision and adaptation of existing dwellings in accordance with HC-D14 or from sites/buildings already with planning permission; b) pProposals for will be permitted where: a) they are in accordance with clause 2 of HC-S1, more than one dwelling unit of local needs affordable housing and any principal residence market housing provide for an identified need or requirement for specialist housing provide for an identified need or requirement for specialist b) the dwelling size is in accordance with HC-D1 or HC-D2; and where and with HC-D1 or HC-D2 as appropriate. b) the dwelling size is in accordance with Building Regulations Requirement M4(2) (accessible and adaptable dwellings) or M4(3) (wheelchair user dwellings) regulations, and they accord with Policy HC-S2; clauses 3 or 4 as appropriate; and ii) it is built to standards and to a size in accordance with HC-S2; and iii) subdivision, adaptation or conversion work accords with CE-S5.
+2. A planning obligation will be secured to ensure that the occupancy of specialist accessible and adaptable housing is confined in perpetuity to a local person (and their dependents) who has a minimum period of a total of 10 years permanent residence with HC-S2.
+4. The planning obligation will allow, where properties become vacant, and where no person in need of specialist housing, can be found to occupy a by the Government's introduction of new Technical Housing Standards. remove the original meaning of the policy.